Most Common CBD Drug Interactions and Side Effects

-One of the benefits of cannabidiol is the use of CBD oil for cancer, particularly in combating the side effects of cancer treatment, such as nausea, vomiting, and weight loss.
+One of the benefits of cannabidiol is its use in cancer therapy, particularly in combating the side effects of cancer treatment, such as nausea, vomiting, and weight loss.

-CBD can prolong the time it takes to process certain chemotherapy drugs, such as etoposide and methotrexate and could lead to toxic accumulation in the body as a result of cannabis drug interactions.
+CBD can prolong the time it takes to process certain chemotherapy drugs, such as etoposide and methotrexate, and cannabis drug interactions could lead to toxic accumulation in the body.

 Opioids and CBD

 Opioids are narcotics used to relieve pain.
 Some of the most commonly used painkillers include fentanyl, oxycodone, morphine, and codeine.

 While it was believed that opioids and CBD increased feelings of drowsiness when combined, new research shows that CBD and opioids use can actually enhance the effects of CBD oil.